brbaso/mod_zooitems/README.md

 Application:

 Here you choose ZOO Application to show items.
-You need to have at least one Application defined in the ZOO Component.
+You need to have at least one Application defined in the ZOO Component   - [Install ZOO](http://yootheme.com/zoo/documentation/getting-started/install-zoo)

 6.)